FeimeiChen/template/essays/reflect.md

 ---
 layout: essay
 type: essay
-title: Why and How to Manipulate JavaScript
+title: Why and How to Learn JavaScript
 # All dates must be YYYY-MM-DD format!
 date: 2021-01-21
 labels: